Home » Articles » What you need to know about software license

 A proprietary software license aims to maintain the licensee’s source code, which is why reverse engineering is prohibited under its terms.

-In this category, users will only be provided with an operational code to avoid end-users from reusing and modifying its source code.
+In this category, users will only be provided with an operational code to prevent end-users from reusing and modifying their source code.

 Free and open-source software (FOSS)

 FOSS is the opposite of a proprietary software license as it provides users with the actual source code.
-More so, it authorizes users to reuse and remodel its software functions.
+It authorizes users to reuse and remodel its software functions.
 It also allows end-users to inspect the software code fully.

 Despite the main differences discussed above, warranties and warranty disclaimers, limitations of liabilities, and mutual responsibilities are indicated in both.